1st day: Marrakesh – Ouarzazate

 2nd day: Ouarzazate – Dades Gorges

 After breakfast, you set out towards the Dades Gorge, passing the Skoura Oasis, where numerous ancient kasbahs, some sadly in ruins, stand amongst the palm trees.
+Kasbah Amredhil waits for a very worth-while visit.
+The kasbah has been beautifully restored and gives a clear idea of life within such housing.
+It is made entirely of adobe, an excellent building material; warm in winter and cool in summer, due to the thickness of the walls.
 From here, our route takes us through Kela’a M’gouna, the Valley of Roses, famous for its Rose Festival in May.
 Here we stop to see the cosmetic articles which are made locally from the valley’s abundant flowers.
 These products are well-known throughout Morocco and are highly valued.
 From here, you take an off-road route to have a better impression of the landscape.
 Along the way, you will stop at caves, used by whichever Berber nomads happen to pass and claim residence there.
 We will have a glass of tea with them before continuing to the Dades Gorge for lunch.
 This leaves you half a day to walk in the valley or to spend it relaxing or simply strolling by the fields and gardens, or having tea with a Berber family you stop in the Dades gorge in a guest house for the night.

 3rd day: Dades – Merzouga